berchca/Gbacky/README.md

     (Replace `VERSION` with the current version number).

 ## Development
-This program was developed by Brett James with the use of Gemini, with a little touch-up work by Claude Code.
+This program was developed by Brett James with the use of Gemini, and with some additional contributions from Claude Code.

 ## License